DavidXu-JJ/Image_Quilting_CPP/README.md

 ## Note

-The effect may varies with respect to our definition on patch size, error tolrence and max iteration.
-I haven't tested proper parameters for each case.
-Maybe you can try on different parameters for better results.
+The effect may vary according to the definition of patch size, error tolerance, and max iteration.
+I haven't tested the proper parameters for each case.
+You could try on different parameters for better results.